ddahan/modern-python-cheat-sheet/README.md

 ## Why another cheat sheet?

-There exists many available Python cheet sheats on the web.
+There exists many available Python cheet sheets on the web.
 But this one:
-- Deals with Modern Python (3.10+) only
+- Focuses exclusively on Modern Python (3.10+)
 - Has strict type checking enabled
-- Is fully integrated with VS Code and Jupyter, which leads to many advantages (see below)
+- Is fully integrated with VS Code and Jupyter, offering numerous advantages (see below)
-- Is forkable so that you can customise it and make it yours.
-Any cheat sheet should reflects personal knowledge at a current moment.
+- Is forkable, allowing you to customize it to reflect your current level of knowledge.
+Every cheat sheet should be a snapshot of one's personal knowledge at a given time.

 ## Why using VS Code and Jupyter for a cheat sheet?